GDhir/QuickSortFast/README.md

 You can specify the number of threads used by OpenMP via the following command:

 export OMP_NUM_THREADS="YOUR SPECIFIED NUMBER OF THREADS"

+Implementation Limitations:

+This example is just a demonstration of performing multithreading via tasking based queue implementation using OpenMP.
+In general, this implementation would suffer from contention (due to locking) on the queue used for storing the tasks.
+As a result, speedups might be limited for higher number of threads.